Tony Atlas: Personal life

-White was born in Roanoke, Virginia, where he attended Patrick Henry High School.
-He now lives with his wife Monika, who he met during a period of living on a park bench following his first release from WWE, in Auburn, Maine.
+White was born in Roanoke, Virginia, and attended Patrick Henry High School, graduating in 1974.
+He now lives with his wife Monika, whom he met during a period of living on a park bench following his first release from WWE, in Auburn, Maine.
 With his ex-wife Joyce, he has one daughter named Nikki.

 White has been open about what he calls his non-sexual shoe fetish, which involves paying women to step on him.
 He stated in an interview, "I, Tony 'Mr. USA' Atlas, WWE Hall of Famer, am free to be me.
 And there is nothing greater on this Planet Earth than to get kicked and punched in the face by a big-footed girl."

 White was once a frequent co-host of the popular YouTube wrestling interview channel Boston Wrestling MWF.
 However, following his co-host bringing up the controversial wrestler New Jack, White responded negatively and later left the show.
 The next episodes were co-hosted by New Jack, who criticized White.